ExperimentsGenerativeAI/.github/profile/README.md

 Each repository represents an experiment.

-A repository is a Java project that can be cloned from Eclipse or Intellij.
+A repository is a Java project intended to be cloned from an IDE (for instance, Eclipse or Intellij).

 The project structure contains 3 main directories: